francisengelmann/Converter/README.md

 Currently supported:

-STL -> DAE
+* STL -> DAE

 Installation
 ============
-In the console (Terminal) go to the directory of this README.
+In the console (e.g. Terminal) go to the directory of this README file.

 * Create the build folder: `mkdir build`